 New Orleans Travel Guide

-Most people I’ve chatted to about New Orleans have loved it.
+Most people I’ve chatted to about this vibrant city have loved it.
 However, I’ve also talked to other people who say they’d never return.
 So I think the first thing you need to do before visiting New Orleans is properly set your expectations

 If you’re expecting a perfectly preserved city, you’re going to be in for a disappointment.
-Because New Orleans is truly a city of contrasts:
+Because it’s truly a city of contrasts: